HewlettPackard/foedus_code/README.markdown

 Valgrind executes programs in a single-threaded fashion.
 Thus, if your program has an infinite loop (eg spinlock) without yielding to other threads, valgrind never finishes the execution.
-This is why we must use our SPINLOCK_WHILE macro and/or put foedus::assorted::spinlock_yield() calls in such places (not too much to avoid unnecessary overhead, of course).
+This is why we must use our SPINLOCK_WHILE macro in such places, which occasionally calls foedus::assorted::spinlock_yield() (not too much to avoid unnecessary overhead, of course).

 Even with these yielding, valgrind ~3.8 sometimes causes an infinite or semi-infinite loop in condition variables, or std::condition_variables::wait()/pthread_cond_wait().